-Canvs identifies the instances when a high percentage of Tweets about a TV program contain emotional reactions.
-During such programs, viewers are 48% more likely to recall an ad than those who watched programs that have a lower reaction rate*.
+Canvs identifies the instances when a high percentage of Tweets about a TV programme contain emotional reactions.
+During such programmes, viewers are 48% more likely to recall an ad than those who watched programmes that have a lower reaction rate*.

-Tip: Target TV programs that are more likely to elicit an emotional response on Twitter.
-Find the kind of programming that resonates emotionally with the audience you are seeking to reach, and then use Twitter targeting to align your campaigns with these shows.
+Tip: Target TV programmes that are more likely to elicit an emotional response on Twitter.
+Find the kind of programming that resonates emotionally with the audience you are seeking to reach and then use Twitter targeting to align your campaigns with these shows.

 In an era where attention isn’t guaranteed, if viewers are doing anything else while watching TV, you want them to be following the conversation on Twitter.
-We found that people who used Twitter while watching a TV program — whether actively Tweeting or just following along — were 62% more likely to recall the brands which advertised during the program over people who were not on Twitter.
+We found that people who used Twitter while watching a TV programme—whether actively Tweeting or just following along—were 62% more likely to recall the brands which advertised during the programme over people who were not on Twitter.

 Tip: Sync your TV ad campaigns with Promoted Tweets to reinforce your message.
 TV advertisers running concurrent Twitter ad campaigns experienced an average 9% lift in ad recall, compared to campaigns that did not run Promoted Tweets.
 Adding video to your Tweets can further enrich a multichannel campaign, letting you start the story on TV and give people an opportunity to participate on Twitter.

 This study is the result of our Social TV Lab partnership with Starcom.
-We partnered with research firm DB5 to survey 3,536 Twitter and non-Twitter users who viewed the same episode of a TV program.
-On the day following the show, we asked people about their emotions toward the program, their Twitter activity during the show (if any), advertisers they recalled, and how favorably they viewed brands after seeing their advertisements.
+We partnered with research firm DB5 to survey 3,536 Twitter and non-Twitter users who viewed the same episode of a TV programme.
+On the day following the show, we asked people about their emotions toward the programme, their Twitter activity during the show (if any), advertisers they recalled, and how favourably they viewed brands after seeing their advertisements.
 For participants willing to share their Twitter handles, Canvs’s emotional analysis helped enrich survey responses with data on participants’ reactions.

-*”Reaction rate” is defined as the percent of Tweets associated with a given program that have emotions compared to all of the Tweets for that program.
-The Twitter data is compiled by Nielsen and analyzed by Canvs.
+*”Reaction rate” is defined as the percentage of Tweets associated with a given programme that have emotions compared to all of the Tweets for that programme.
+The Twitter data is compiled by Nielsen and analysed by Canvs.